sass/sass-site/source/dart-sass.md

 When installed via npm, Dart Sass supports a [brand new JavaScript API], as well as a [legacy API] that's fully compatible with the old Node Sass API.
-Note that when using the `sass` asdf package, the synchronous API functions are more than twice as fast as the asynchronous API, due to the overhead of asynchronous callbacks.
+Note that when using the `sass` package, the synchronous API functions are more than twice as fast as the asynchronous API, due to the overhead of asynchronous callbacks.

 [brand new JavaScript API]: https://sass-lang.com/documentation/js-api/
 [legacy API]: https://sass-lang.com/documentation/js-api/#legacy-api